A Q&A With A Candidate For Arlington County Board

 Responses received April 27, 2017

-America’s Future Workforce (AFW) aims to bring together elected officials, candidates and interested stakeholders for an in-depth conversation on policy affecting citizens and policy shaping the future economic and social landscape of Arlington County, Virginia.
-Below are the questions and the corresponding answers from the candidate, Erik Gutshall.
+America’s Future Workforce (AFW) aims to bring together elected officials, candidates and interested stakeholders for an in-depth conversation on policy affecting citizens as well as policy shaping the future economic and social landscape of Arlington County, Virginia.
+Below are the questions posed to each candidate and the corresponding answers from Erik Gutshall.

 Why is economic justice and economic opportunity such an important topic for the residents of Arlington County?